andrsmllr/hifive1_fe310_devbrd/README.md

 # hifive1_fe310_devbrd
 Play and learn with the SiFive HiFive1 board featuring a FE310-G000 SoC integrating SiFive's E31 RISC-V core.

+## Getting Started
+First and foremost the Freedom-E-SDK (or just SDK in short) is required.
+The SDK contains the complete toolchain required to build a program binary for the Freedom-E platform (which includes the HiFive1 dev board).

+You can install the SDK on your system by using the install script
+  $> ./install_sifive_toolchain.sh
+To test that the basics work, the hello example can be build by
+  $> cd ./freedom-e-sdk
+  $> make software PROGRAM=hello BOARD=sifive-hifive1

+The program is uploaded to the HiFive1 by
+  $> cd freedom-e-sdk
+  $> make upload PROGRAM=hello BOARD=sifive-hifive1

+Alternatively you can pull the docker container from dockerhub
+  $> docker pull andrsmllr/freedom-e-sdk:latest
+The recommended way to use the docker container is by invoking the run scripts in ./freedom-e-sdk-docker.
+To test that the basics work, the hello example can be build by
+  $> ./freedom-e-sdk-docker/run_exec.sh software PROGRAM=hello BOARD=sifive-hifive1
+The program is uploaded to the HiFive1 by
+  $> ./freedom-e-sdk-docker/run_exec.sh upload PROGRAM=hello BOARD=sifive-hifive1

+## Serial Connection
+After connecting the SiFive HiFive1 dev board via USB to your machine, Linux should detect it like so
+  $> lsusb
+  Bus 001 Device 002: ID 0403:6010 Future Technology Devices International, Ltd FT2232C Dual USB-UART/FIFO IC
+You should also see a USB serial devices in the /dev folder
+  $> ls /dev/ttyUSB*
+  /dev/ttyUSB1
+Use your favorite terminal emulator to connect to the serial device, 115200 Baud, 8 data bits, 1 stop bit, 0 parity bits.

+If building and uploading the hello example was successful you should see the classic "Hello World!" message after uploading the program file as explained in the [Getting Started section](#getting-started) above.
+Each time you reset the HiFive board the "Hello World!" message should be printed again.

 References:
 [HiFive1 Product Page](https://www.sifive.com/boards/hifive1)
 [HiFive1 Schematic](https://sifive.cdn.prismic.io/sifive%2F080cdef9-4631-4c9b-b8f5-7937fbdec8a4_hifive1-a01-schematics.pdf)